 With low living costs and tuition fees, Spanish universities seem like heaven, but, before you can start buying that new computer and the summer wardrobe, you should consider the application process and everything you will need in order to be accepted at your favourite university.

 Spain offers numerous interesting study opportunities, but you should inform yourself thoroughly before choosing a university.
-Some of the best are:
+Some good choices include:

 You should remember that the study programme’s website should be your go-to mentor.
 Each Spanish Master’s application is customised by its university, so you should get the specifics directly from the source.